LatentOctopus/LatentOctopus.github.io/_posts/spirits/fangs/2022-10-06-fangs-opening2.md

 - Little room for flexibility in growth.
 	- In particular, the need for G4 means no room for G3, thus fewer Powers will be gained early.
-- [[Ranging hunt]] cannot reliably be activated on both turn 3 and 4 unless a Plant (or ideally Plant+Animal) Minor is found.
+- [[Ranging hunt]] cannot reliably be activated on both turn 3 and 4 unless a Plant and an Animal Minors have been found (or a single Plant+Animal).
 - Although Reclaim 1 is unlocked early, you often need to reclaim [[Too near the jungle]] to unlock [[Ranging hunt]], as other Powers